jyfu-vcl/ReCon-GS/README.md

    The `config` directory contains pre-defined configurations for reproducing the results reported in the paper.

+## ⚠️ Important Note on Storage Calculation

+**Recommendation**: To align your results with the paper, we strongly recommend adopting the same approach:
+  1. Serialize the relevant Gaussian attributes and deformation parameters for each frame.
+  2. Measure the size of the saved files on the disk.
+  3. Use these actual file sizes as your storage metric.

 ## Acknowledgement

 We appreciate the releasing codes of [3DGS](https://github.com/graphdeco-inria/gaussian-splatting) and [libgs](https://github.com/Awesome3DGS/libgs).
 We also want to express our greatest gratitude to [Junoh Lee](cywon1997@gm.gist.ac.kr) for his assistance.